Geneva, November 20, 2017

-Shifting consumer preferences have progressively transformed the international coffee value chain, moving from consumption in the home, then in coffeehouses & now to a new generation of discerning consumers who are interested in their coffee productâs back story, willing to pay premium prices.
+Shifting consumer preferences have progressively transformed the intercontinental coffee value chain, moving from consumption in the home, then in coffeehouses & now to a new generation of discerning consumers who are interested in their coffee productâs back story, willing to pay premium prices.

 Solar Panels: Technological Innovation Prompts Profound Shifts

 Solar panels have moved from highly specialized products to low-cost commodities, putting pressure on producers.
-Between 2008 & 2015 prices fell by an estimated 80 percent.
+Between 2008 and 2015 prices fell by an estimated 80 percent.
 In particular, companies have reduced production costs by investing in more powerful production equipment, realizing efficiencies through complementary process innovations & achieving large scale production.

-Chinese manufacturers have progressively increased their market share, putting many traditional PV manufacturers in the U.S., Europe & elsewhere, as well as some firms within China, under competitive pressure, resulting in bankruptcies & acquisitions.
+Chinese manufacturers have progressively increased their market share, putting many traditional PV manufacturers in the U.S., Europe and elsewhere, as well as some firms within China, under competitive pressure, resulting in bankruptcies & acquisitions.

 The WIPR 2017 shows that overall patent filings in the photovoltaic sector have declined since 2011. Â In the U.S., Europe & Japan â the traditional sources of innovation in the sector â the decline has been sharp, due to the exit of many firms.
 However, the surviving firms in these areas have stepped up their investments in research & development (R&D) to develop new PV technologies.

 In China, patenting has continued to grow in the sector, including from new firms that have entered the sector.
 Yet, the proportion of Chinese solar panel patent applications filed in other countries remains below 2 percent.